 Custom Domains

 TalkBox offers a “custom domain” feature to customise the Sender.
-This allows users to change the address of the Sender, so that it is the same as the From address.
+This allows users to change the address of the Sender and From addresses, so they can reflect your company website.

 This is displayed differently across email clients: take Gmail which emphasises From and Outlook that emphasises Sender.